gravitee-lab/GraviteeCiCdOrchestrator/documentation/tests/release-process/2-resume-release/README.md

   * 1 fork of the https://github.com/gravitee-lab/graviteek-cicd-test-maven-project repo, for which the pipeline execution will fail :
     * https://github.com/gravitee-lab/graviteek-cicd-test-maven-project-fail, on branch `4.4.x`, the last commit has no `pom.xml` wchi is why the pipeline execution will fail.
   * 1 fork of the https://github.com/gravitee-lab/release git repo, which will be the https://github.com/gravitee-lab/graviteek-release
+  * The https://github.com/gravitee-lab/gravitee-parent-redefinition repo defining the `gravitee-parent` parent pom version `19.99.1` used in this  test suite.
 * and can be re-generated anytime from 2 repos :
   * the https://github.com/gravitee-lab/release git repo, the so called _"release repo"_
   * the https://github.com/gravitee-lab/graviteek-cicd-test-maven-project , a maven java project, used as the proptotype of a Product Component (of a Gravitee Component)